demarte/memorize/README.md

 # Memorize

-This project is part of Assignment II of CS193p
+This project is part of assignments of CS193p